 Not this time, friends.

-The sequence captured in these photos didn’t quite work out the way I needed it to, but I decided to go ahead and share my process because I think it would have worked for most purposes, and would probably have worked for my project (resin molding) if I’d had a bit more patience during the curing process.
+The sequence captured in these DIY Silicone Mold Making photos didn’t quite work out the way I needed it to, but I decided to go ahead and share my process because I think it would have worked for most purposes, and would probably have worked for my project (resin molding) if I’d had a bit more patience during the curing process.
 With that killer introduction out of the way, here’s my tutorial and recipe for creating this quick-dry, smooth-consistency DIY silicone mold making material.

 Making Your Own Silicone Mold